WhiteBeamSec/WhiteBeam/README.md

 ## Configuring

-This will be integrated into the `whitebeam` command for the 0.1 release (local authentication required):
+This will soon be integrated into the `whitebeam` command for the 0.1 release (local authentication required):

 1. Add permitted applications:
 `sqlite3 /opt/WhiteBeam/data/database.sqlite "INSERT INTO whitelist (program, hash) VALUES ('/absolute/path/to/command','ANY');"`